JeroenProoth/Pfeiffer-TPG-261-Readout/README.md

 ## About The Project

 Just a small script to read out two Pfeiffer TGP 261's.
-As I couldn't get serial readout to work, I instead use the TGP control connector's 2 and 5 pin to readout a 0-10 VDC signal.
+As I couldn't get serial readout to work, I instead use the TGP control connector's 2 and 5 pin to read out a 0-10 VDC signal.
 These pins are connected to two Keithley Multimeters, which are then read out using RS232.
 Complete overkill, but it works.

 There is also a KEYSIGHT Agilent 53132A connected, which reads out a 6 MHz Quartz crystal via GPIB.
 The quartz crystal is driven by a MAXTEK-TM400.